ExtraTNT/JSSelectionSort/README.md

 # JSSelectionSort
 ***
 just a little repo to learn some JS...

+npm install -> wellcome to the hell